fightforthefuture/old.fightforthefuture.org/site/_static_pages/jobs.md

 ## REQUIREMENTS:

-* Experience building applications with a modern web framework like Django, Rails, or Node.js
 * Client-side javascript skills
-* Experience managing large databases
 * Experience in HTML/CSS with awareness of common cross-browser problems
 * Proven ability to do clean and classy design when needed.
 * Ability to make good UI/UX decisions and spot problems

 ## BONUS POINTS FOR:

-* Having successfully launched a great product working in a small team.
+* Having successfully launched a great product working in a small team
-* Ability to build and manage teams.
+* Ability to build and manage teams
 * Strong participation in communities like Reddit or HN
 * Lots of remote / freelance experience solving problems on tight deadlines
+* Persuasive writing skills for an online audience
 * Experience working remotely (we use slack/trello/google hangouts)

 ## MEGA BONUS POINTS FOR: